BillOfSaleNow

 What documents do I need to sell a personal watercraft in Oklahoma?

-To sell a personal watercraft in Oklahoma, you typically need the vehicle title, a signed bill of sale, an odometer disclosure statement, and a release of liability form.
+To sell a personal watercraft in Oklahoma, you typically need the vehicle title, a signed bill of sale, and a release of liability form.
 Some transactions may also require a smog or emissions certificate.

 Does Oklahoma require a bill of sale for a personal watercraft?